W.H.O. Declares Coronavirus Pandemic

 If your symptoms are mild to moderate, you should be able to recover at home.
 There is no cure for COVID-19, so going to the doctor accomplishes nothing apart from spreading the disease and overwhelming the medical system.

 Call your doctor or local healthcare authorities and ask what they recommend you do based on your risk level, exposure, symptoms and general health.

 As long as you aren’t having breathing problems, you should stay home and focus on getting rest and drinking fluids.

 You can set up a phone or video appointment with one of our trusted and licensed PlushCare doctors by clicking here or calling (888) 498-0743.

 They can give you more specific advice to help you start to feel better and answer any questions you may have.

-We are also offering free appointments for insured in network patients looking to receive an antibody testing order.
+We are also offering appointments for patients looking to receive an antibody testing order online.

 If you are experiencing difficulty breathing, you should call your local health authorities and find out where to go.
 They may be directing all COVID-19 patients to a handful of prepared locations to limit the spread of the virus.